git-quick-stats/git-py-stats/CONTRIBUTING.md

   Also include type hints for functions, classes, and methods.

 While not strict, try to keep documentation around 80 columns per line.
+There is a hard limit of 100 columns per line of code currently.

 ## Testing